brcly/fifine-sc8-linux/readme.md

 ## Quick Setup

-Save the script below as `setup-sc8.sh` and run it with `./setup-sc8.sh`:
+Save the script below as `setup-sc8.sh` and run it with `bash setup-sc8.sh`:

 ```bash
 #!/bin/bash